 The Singing Tower

 The Tower is a majestic height of two hundred and five feet, the equivalent of a twenty-story city skyscraper.
 Made from Georgia pink marble and Florida coquina stone, it is in harmony with the natural landscape, even as it towers over it.
-As a result of Bok’s love of birds, animals, and nature, the tower is adorned with carvings of pelicans, tortoises, and foxes, it celebrates the beauty of the natural world.
+As a result of Bok’s love of birds, animals, and nature, the tower is adorned with carvings of pelicans, tortoises, and foxes.
+It celebrates the beauty of the natural world.

-Open 365 days per year from 8 am – 6 pm.
+The gardens are open 365 days per year.
 Adult admission is $16, Children (ages 5-12) $5, children under 5 are free, Dogs are $5.

 Bok Tower & Gardens – 1151 Tower Blvd, Lake Wales, FL 33853

 There are several other Old Florida tourist attractions that you can still visit.
 You can still visit the Mermaids at Weekie Wachee, view Manatees at Homosassa Springs, go tubing down a lazy river at Rainbow Springs, or ride the glass bottom boats at Silver Springs.
-These parks that once were private tourist attractions are now state parks.
+These parks that were once private tourist attractions are now state parks.

-While you are in Lake Wales – Visit Spook Hill
+While you are in Lake Wales, Visit Spook Hill

 600 N Wales Drive